A Sport for Everyone

 Despite this positive trend in golf, there remains work to do.
 The sport is still dominated by white men, and golf institutions must do way more to create an inclusive environment for underrepresented communities who historically have been systematically excluded from the game.

 Enter Leaderboard.
 It’s important to us that we are a part of this change.
-We started Leaderboard to connect golfers with each other and their communities, and we are committed to growing the game through these actions:
+We started Leaderboard to connect golfers with each other and their communities.
+And we will help grow the game by committing to these actions:

 Focusing on making golf fun, social, and rewarding, and not just an endless grind to lower scores